fdrepo/www.flutterdoctor.com/docs/README.md

 * Domain and Test Driven AMAP.
 * Immutable and Reactive AMAP.
 * Less Hierarchy, More Tags AMAP.
-* Cognitive Balance and Constructivism AMAP.
+* Ideal Cognitive Load and Constructivism AMAP.

 # Our Sponsors